 - "Bowser in the Dark World" and "Bowser in the Fire Sea" from Super Mario 64, "Bowser's Star Reactor" and "Bowser's Dark Matter Plant" from Super Mario Galaxy, and "Bowser's Lava Lair" and "Bowser's Gravity Gauntlet" from Super Mario Galaxy 2.

 - In Super Mario 3D World, the seventh world, World Castle is this.
-The entire world is a Lethal Lava Land Bowser loves, you have a battle with Bowser in his Cool Car, and save the last Spritzy Princess, but after defeating Bowser again, he manages to come in and capture all of the Spritzy Princesses and take them to the World Bowser, an Amusement Park of Doom.
+The entire world is a Lethal Lava Land Bowser loves, you have a battle with Bowser in his Cool Car, and save the last Spritzy Princess.
+Sure, Mario games traditionally have eight worlds, but this one channels a lot of Super Mario Bros.
+2 which had seven.
+But, after defeating Bowser again, he manages to come in and capture all of the Spritzy Princesses and take them to the World Bowser, an Amusement Park of Doom.

 - In Ratchet & Clank: Going Commando, the Thug HQ on Planet Snivelak may qualify.
 Red sky, lava, a level that's pretty much one linear path to a huge, ominous fortress, BGM that's MUCH darker than anything else in the game, a long It's Quiet...
 Too Quiet segment before having to fight your way through some of the toughest enemies in the game, all cumulating in a battle against the game's Recurring Boss in a massive Humongous Mecha to rescue the game's love interest.
 Is this the final level?
 HELL NO. But it is pretty close.